 Also as part of our reporting we’ve also been bingeing on back-to-back episodes of a Colombian-produced series called Pablo Escobar: Patron del Mal (Boss of Evil).
 The chilling 74 part biopic has swept the ratings (one quarter of the entire population of Colombia watched the debut episode) but many Colombians have been unwilling or unable to relive the past in their living rooms each night.

 There are also fears that the series has introduced Escobar to a whole new generation of Colombians who did not live through his carnage and who may now view Patron del Mal as an instructional video for fast-tracking out of the slums.
 This risk is especially high in Medellin which the United Nations just ranked as having the most pronounced wealth inequity of any city in Latin America.
-You can watch subtitled episodes of Patron del Mal on the website for Telemundo which broadcast the series in the US.
+You can watch subtitled episodes of Patron del Mal on Netflix.

 So, is “selling Pablo” a good thing or a bad thing for Colombia?
 That’s the issue we tackled in our first piece for Roads and Kingdoms which was also published on Slate.com.
-In the piece we take a long look at Escobar Tours, the theme park that now operates on one of Escobar Hacienda Napoles hideout, his son’s attempts to sell you $195 jeans with Escobar’s name on them and more.
+In the piece we take a long look at Escobar Tours, the theme park that now operates on Escobar’s Hacienda Napoles hideout, his son’s attempts to sell you $195 jeans with Escobar’s name on them, and more.
 Escobar’s sister weighs in, as does famous Colombian artist Fernando Botero.

 We’ve admired Roads and Kingdoms for a while.
 It’s one of the few well-edited outlets interested in lengthy nuanced, deeply reported takes on travel and we’re honored to be part of the site.
+We were also honored to receive an honorable mention in the Foreign Travel category in the Society of American Travel Writers (SATW) annual Lowell Thomas Travel Journalism Awards.
 Please check out our story and let us know what you think about Selling Pablo.
 Would you take an Escobar Tour?